swcarpentry/DEPRECATED-boot-camps/_posts/2013-05-09-oxford-dtc/index.md

 [m sql]: https://github.com/swcarpentry/boot-camps/tree/2013-05-oxford-dtc/sql/
 [m matlab]: https://github.com/swcarpentry/boot-camps/tree/2013-05-oxford-dtc/matlab/

-## Installation
+## Before you arrive

 The venue will provide Windows desktops with the necessary software installed.
 However, if you have your own laptop we recommend that you bring it with you to work on during the boot camp.
+In this case you will need to ensure you have installed some software on your laptop, following the instructions below.
+Please do this well in advance of turning up (not the night before and certainly not on the first morning!).
+Jonathan will be available in the DTC from 9.30am-12.30pm on Wednesday to troubleshoot any issues.

+A pre-camp [questionnaire](http://goo.gl/FFr6R) is available at http://goo.gl/FFr6R.
+If you could take a minute to fill this in it will help us get an idea as to what level we should pitch our material.

+## Installation

-In this case you should ensure the following software is installed before you arrive, so that we can get started promptly with the tutorials.
+If bringing your own machine, please ensure the following software is installed before you arrive, so that we can get started promptly with the tutorials.

  * Bash (the particular Unix shell we'll be using)
  * Git (for version control)